Battle of the Silarius River: Battle

 On the banks of the Sele River, Spartacus' army finally met the Roman legions of Crassus on the open battlefield.
 The gladiators charged at the Roman ranks, colliding with a wall of shields and swords.
 Though the rebels fought hard and took down many Roman soldiers, they also suffered heavy casualties in the process.
 Spartacus rallied his troops and led an advance against Crassus.

 In the midst of the battle, Spartacus tried desperately to reach Crassus, killing two centurions in the process.
 Appian wrote that during the battle, Spartacus was severely wounded in the leg by a javelin and was forced to get down on his knees.
 Despite his injury, the rebel leader refused to give up and continued fighting before he was finally overpowered and killed.

 The rebels fought desperately for a long time but were eventually cut down in droves with many fleeing to the mountains.

 Aftermath

 At the end of the battle, Crassus and his men were victorious, though they too had suffered some heavy casualties.
 According to Appian, the numbers of dead on both sides were extremely high and impossible to count.
-Appian pointed out in his sources that only about 1,000 Roman soldiers fell in the battle, but other historians believe that Roman casualties were much higher than that.
+Appian noted in his sources that only about 1,000 Roman soldiers fell in the battle, but other historians like Barry S. Strauss believe Roman losses were much higher.

 Spartacus also died in the battle, but his body was never recovered.
-An ancient source estimated 60,000 rebels killed but Barry Strauss in 2009 suggested between 5,000 and 10,000 dead.
+An ancient source estimated 40,000 rebels killed, but Strauss in 2009 suggested between 5,000 and 10,000 dead.
 Six thousand survivors of the revolt were captured and crucified on Crassus' orders, while 5,000 others who escaped from Crassus' troops were captured and killed by the Spanish legions under Pompey, possibly in northern Italy.